near/threshold-signatures/docs/confidential_key_derivation.md

 - $`\texttt{app\_id}`$ must be a unique deterministic value tied to *app* and the attestation runtime measurements.
 It should not be forgeable by any other app
+- The DKG has been executed, and each node is in possesion of a secret key share
+  $x_i$

 ## Security Assumptions